 Troll your cranks or spinner rigs, or speed jig just on top of those weeds, and you should be able to get bites!

-If there’s no vegetation in your water, try to locate other features and structures that could provide shadows and cover for the walleye.
+If there’s no vegetation in your water, try to locate other features and structure that could provide shadows and cover for the walleye.

 These can include the following: